tatango/our-boxen/README.md

 ## Getting Started with Boxen at Plyfe:
 *tested on clean OS X 10.8 machine*

+### Prerequisites
+1. You have a GitHub account, and have been added to the plyfe organization.
+2. Someone has 'onboarded' you to the plyfe/our-boxen repository and has created a `modules/people/manifests/$YOUR_GITHUB_HANDLE.pp` file.
+See @liggsie or @chrislopresto for more info.

+### Steps
 1. Install Xcode from the Mac App Store.
 2. Open Xcode -> Preferences -> Downloads -> Install Command Line Tools.
 3. In that same Download window, install the iOS Simulator for the current and previous version *(as of the time of writing on 2013-07-31, that would be iOS6 and iOS5.1)*.
 4. If this is a new machine, turn on FileVault in System Preferences.
-Alternatively, add `--no-fde` to step (7) to remove the check.
+Alternatively, add `--no-fde` to step (6) to remove the check.
 5. Open Terminal.app and do the following:
 ```bash
 sudo mkdir -p /opt/boxen